How Do You Replace a Ryobi Miter Saw Fence?

 Why Replace Your Ryobi Miter Saw Fence?

 A damaged fence causes crooked cuts.
-Here are signs you need a replacement:
+Signs you need a replacement:

-- Bent fence: It won’t align with the blade.
+- Bent fence: it won’t align with the blade no matter how you adjust the bolts.

-- Loose bolts: The fence wiggles during cuts.
+- Loose bolts: the fence wiggles during cuts even after tightening.

-- Worn surface: Scratches or dents mess up wood placement.
+- Worn surface: scratches or dents throw off wood placement.

 Tools and Materials You’ll Need

-You don’t need much to replace a Ryobi miter saw fence.
-Here’s what I used:
+You don’t need much to replace a Ryobi miter saw fence:

-- Wrench: Usually 5mm, stored on the saw.
+- Wrench: usually 5mm, often stored on the saw itself.

 Table 1: Tools and Estimated Costs